signmotion/flutter_image_converter/STYLEGUIDE.md

 ### Imports

 - Never include unused or duplicated imports.
-- You must always use relative imports for imports within the `FlutterImageConverter` library (internal imports must be relative).
+- You must always use relative imports for imports within the `flutter_image_converter` library (internal imports must be relative).
 - Omit `./` for relative imports from the same directory.
 - Avoid importing groups of APIs internally.